Dr. Weil's Anti-Inflammatory Food Pyramid™

 HEALTHY SWEETS

-How much: Sparingly
+How much: Occasional

-Healthy choices: Unsweetened dried fruit, dark chocolate, fruit sorbet
+Healthy choices: Dark chocolate, Unsweetened dried fruit, fruit sorbet

 Why: Dark chocolate provides polyphenols with antioxidant activity.
 Choose dark chocolate with at least 70 percent pure cacao and have an ounce a few times a week.
 Fruit sorbet is a better option than other frozen desserts.